deepcyber-ai/quantum-adversarial-ai/README.md

 # Securing AI Assets Before Q-Day - demonstrations

-Two short, runnable demonstrations for the AMLUCS session, covering both halves of the asset-protection story: the **integrity / provenance** of AI assets, and their **confidentiality** across the quantum transition.
-Both show the migration as a crypto-agility exercise available today, not a 2035 problem.
+Two short, runnable demonstrations, covering both halves of the asset-protection story: the **integrity / provenance** of AI assets, and their **confidentiality** across the quantum transition Both show the migration as a crypto-agility exercise available today, not a 2035 problem.
+Additionally a glimpse of adversarial atttacks using quantum agaist quantum-based ML

 ## The two demos